chronoxor/FastBinaryEncoding/documents/FBE.md

 integer and specify what portion of it is a decimal fraction.

 The scaling factor is implicitly the number 10, raised to an exponent ranging from 0 to 28.
-Therefore, the binary representation of a âecimal value the form, ((-29^6 to 29^6) / 10^(0 to 28)), where -(2^96-1) is equal to min value, and 2^96-1 is equal to max value.
+Therefore, the binary representation of a decimal value the form, ((-29^6 to 29^6) / 10^(0 to 28)), where -(2^96-1) is equal to min value, and 2^96-1 is equal to max value.